JamFfm/NEXTIONDisplay/README.md

 This is Alpha and not for use in production installations!

-Until now I wrote no code!
-Only Display design in alpha version!
+Until now code is just in a very first version with known malfunktions!
+Display design in alpha version!

 # What for?